marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![now go to AD and refresh we can see all of the users are now added under Employees OU](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/06ce0cc5-48e3-44a3-b12c-95fd1aa492df)

-- Congrats and now its time to set up our User VM that will connect to our DC and Internal work emulating an employee workstation
+- Congrats and now it's time to set up our User VM that will connect to our DC and Internal work emulating an employee workstation

 ## Creating our 2nd VM: the USER VM, Windows 10 Enterprise
-> This will connect to our Internal NIC and the DC will provide internet access through the DC's DCHP scope
+> This will connect to our Internal NIC, and the DC will provide internet access through the DC's DCHP scope

 1. Go back to **VirtualBox** and select **New**
 - Name: "**Client User**"
-- Folder: This is where we are going to store virtual machine.
-Use the same location like we did for the Windows Server.
+- Folder: This is where we are going to store virtual machines.
+Use the same location as we did for the Windows Server.
 Should be **AD LAB\Virtual Machines** (Disregard my folder location in the image)
 - ISO Image: This should be in your AD Lab Files folder **AD LAB\AD Lab Files** and select the Windows ISO File
 - Check the **Skip Unattended Installation**